The Role of Technology in Chronic Care Management

 • Poor well-being

-• Inadequate mental health condition
+• Inadequate mental health conditions

-• Need to travel for the regular check-ups
+• Need to travel for the regular check-ups.

 • Impacts their financial condition